 • Declaring any financial or commercial competing interests.

 We look forward to your active participation in Frontiers in Cardiovascular Medicine: together, we will push the boundaries of cardiovascular medicine for better health, prevention, treatment and care of our patients.

 Frontiers in Cardovasculare Medicine is member of the Committee on Publication Ethics.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ

 Frontiers in Cardiovascular Medicine is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Cardiovascular Medicine welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Technology Report, Curriculum, Instruction, and Pedagogy, Specialty Grand Challenge, Addendum, Community Case Study, Erratum, Field Grand Challenge, Focused Review and Frontiers Commentary.
+The specialty sections of Frontiers in Cardiovascular Medicine welcome submission of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective, Review, Clinical Trial, Curriculum, Instruction, and Pedagogy, Methods, Specialty Grand Challenge, Technology Report, Addendum, Community Case Study, Erratum, Field Grand Challenge, Focused Review and Frontiers Commentary.

 When submitting a manuscript to Frontiers in Cardiovascular Medicine, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.